Sami-Red/Tank_World/README.md

 ## 👤 Developer

-Solo project by [Sami](https://github.com/Sami-Red) as part of a final-year module at [The University of Westminster].
+Solo project by [Sami](https://github.com/Sami-Red) as part of a final-year module at [The University of Westminster](https://www.westminster.ac.uk).

----